erikbfeeley/angular-dragdrop/docs/index.md

 #### _**drag-hover-class**_(string)

 The class that will be added to the drop area element when hovering with an element.
 The default value for this is `on-drag-hover`

-### Usage

-### Events

-On start of dragging an Angular Event `ANGULAR_DRAG_START` is dispatched from the `$rootScope`.
-The event also carries carries the information about the channel in which the dragging has started.

-On end of dragging an Angular Event `ANGULAR_DRAG_END` is dispatched from the `$rootScope`.
-The event also carries carries the information about the channel in which the dragging has started.

-When hovering a draggable element on top of a drop area an Angular Event `ANGULAR_HOVER` is dispatched from the `$rootScope`.
-The event also carries the information about the channel in which the dragging has started.